PCI SSC Policies

 4.2 Contributions of Copyrighted Materials

-Each Participant that contributes copyrighted materials to the Council shall retain copyright ownership of its original work, while at the same time granting the Council, on its own behalf and on behalf of its Related Parties, a non-exclusive, irrevocable, worldwide, perpetual, sublicensable royalty-free, fully paid license under the contributor’s and its Related Parties’ copyrights in its contribution to reproduce, distribute, publish, display, perform, and create derivative works of the contribution based on that original work for the purpose of developing Draft Standards, Standards, or Other Work Product under the Council’s own copyright, reviewing and studying such Draft Standards, Standards, or Other Work Product and using such Standards for purposes of making, having made, using, reproducing, marketing, importing, offering to sell, selling, and otherwise distributing Compliant Products .
-The Council shall be free to sublicense such copyrights to implementers of a Standard as may be necessary to fully implement a Standard.
+Each Technical Participant that contributes copyrighted materials to the Council shall retain copyright ownership of its original work, while at the same time granting the Council, on its own behalf and on behalf of its Related Parties, a non-exclusive, irrevocable, worldwide, perpetual, sublicensable royalty-free, fully paid license under the contributor’s and its Related Parties’ copyrights in its contribution to reproduce, distribute, publish, display, perform, and create derivative works of the contribution based on that original work for the purpose of developing Draft Standards, Standards, or Other Work Product under the Council’s own copyright, reviewing and studying such Draft Standards, Standards, or Other Work Product and using such Standards for purposes of making, having made, using, reproducing, marketing, importing, offering to sell, selling, and otherwise distributing Compliant Products .
+The Council shall be free to sublicense such copyrights to Implementers of a Standard as may be necessary to fully implement a Standard.

 5. Trade Secrets

-No Participant will be expected to reveal trade secret information in the course of participation in any Work Group.
-The Council will not be held responsible for the disclosure of any Participant’s trade secrets, regardless of the circumstances.
-Except as otherwise agreed in writing, the identity of the Participant disclosing such information may be incorporated into a Draft Standard or a Standard and distributed or published freely.
+No Technical Participant will be expected to reveal trade secret information in the course of participation in any Work Group.
+The Council will not be held responsible for the disclosure of any Technical Participant’s trade secrets, regardless of the circumstances.
+Except as otherwise agreed in writing, the identity of the Technical Participant disclosing such information may be incorporated into a Draft Standard or a Standard and distributed or published freely.

 6.1 Council Trademarks